Publications

 Chapters in Books

 • Vanderwees, Chris.
 “Freud’s Beyond the Pleasure Principle and the Death Drive: A Concise Overview.”
 Critical Essays on the Drive: Lacanian Theory and Practice.
 Edited by Dan Collins and Eve Watson.
-London: Routledge, 2023.
+London: Routledge, 2024.
+67-76.
+[Link]

 • Vanderwees, Chris.
 “Erich Fromm’s Psychoanalysis of Transcendence and the Photography of Detroit’s Ruins.”
 Progressive Psychoanalysis: Essays on Psychoanalysis as a Social Justice Movement.
-Ed.
-Scott Graybow.
+Edited by Scott Graybow.
 Newcastle: Cambridge Scholars Publishing, 2017.
 42-66.
 [Link].

 • Vanderwees, Christopher.
 “A Tightrope at the Twin Towers: Photographs of Falling Bodies and James Marsh’s Man on Wire.”
 Recovering 9/11 in New York.
-Eds.
-Robert Fanuzzi and Michael Wolfe.
+Edited by Robert Fanuzzi and Michael Wolfe.
 Newcastle: Cambridge Scholars Publishing, 2014.
 228-248.
 [Link].

 • Murray, Stuart J. and Chris Vanderwees.
 “Unborn and Born-again Victims: Governing Life through the Unborn Victims of Violence Act of 2004.”
 Security, Life, and Death: Governmentality and Biopower in the Post-9/11 Era.
-Ed.
-Claudio Colaguori.
+Edited by Claudio Colaguori.
 Whitby: de Sitter Publications, 2013.
 61-85.
 [Link].

 Interviews

 • Hennessy, Kristen and Chris Vanderwees.
 “A Conversation on Psychoanalytic Work with Children in the System.”
 Psychoanalysis, Politics, Oppression and Resistance: Lacanian Perspectives.
-Ed.
-Chris Vanderwees and Kristen Hennessy.
+Edited by Chris Vanderwees and Kristen Hennessy.
 London: Routledge, 2022.
 110-117.
 [Link].

 • Vanderwees, Chris.
 “Free Association, Presence, and Patience: A Conversation with William (Moe) Robinson.”
 Psychoanalytic Discourse.
 5.1 (2020): 51-70.
 [Link].

 • Vanderwees, Chris.
 “Treating Psychosis in Québec: A Conversation with the Founders of GIFRIC and the 388 [Willy Apollon, Danielle Bergeron, and Lucie Cantin].”
 Museum of Dreams.
-Ed.
-Sharon Sliwinski.
-Trans.
-Daniel Wilson.
+Edited by Sharon Sliwinski.
+Translated by Daniel Wilson.
 2019.
 Web.
 [Link].

 • Vanderwees, Chris.
 “Reflections on Training Institutions and the San Francisco Bay Area Lacanian School of Psychoanalysis, An Interview with Raul Moncayo.”
 Lacunae: APPI International Journal for Lacanian Psychoanalysis.
 19 (2019): 8-37.
 [Link].